CLooG: CLooG

 4.2.2 GMP Library (optional)

 To be able to deal with insanely large coefficient, the user will need to install the GNU Multiple Precision Library (GMP for short) version 4.1.4 or above.
 It can be freely downloaded from http://www.swox.com/gmp.
-The user can compile it by typing the following commands on the GMP root directory:
+Note that the isl backend currently requires GMP.
+The user can compile GMP by typing the following commands on the GMP root directory:

-The GMP default installation is /usr/local, the same method to fix a library path problem applies as with PolyLib (see section PolyLib (mandatory)).
+The GMP default installation is /usr/local, the same method to fix a library path problem applies as with PolyLib (see PolyLib).

-The PolyLib has to be built using the GMP library by specifying the option `--with-libgmp=PATH_TO_GMP' to the PolyLib configure script (where PATH_TO_GMP is /usr/local if you did not change the GMP installation directory).
-Then you have to set the convenient CLooG configure script options to buid the GMP version (see section Optional Features).
+If you want to use the PolyLib backend, then PolyLib has to be built using the GMP library by specifying the option `--with-libgmp=PATH_TO_GMP' to the PolyLib configure script (where PATH_TO_GMP is /usr/local if you did not change the GMP installation directory).
+Then you have to set the convenient CLooG configure script options to build the GMP version (see Optional Features).

 4.3 CLooG Basic Installation

-Once downloaded and unpacked (e.g. using the `tar -zxvf cloog-0.14.1.tar.gz' command), you can compile CLooG by typing the following commands on the CLooG's root directory:
+Once downloaded and unpacked (e.g. using the `tar -zxvf cloog-{No value for `VERSION'}.tar.gz' command), you can compile CLooG by typing the following commands on the CLooG's root directory:

 The program binaries and object files can be removed from the source code directory by typing make clean.
 To also remove the files that the configure script created (so you can compile the package for a different kind of computer) type make distclean.